skannea/HA-findings/Add HTTPS and Login.md

   - Forward IP: 192.168.0.111
   - Forward Port: 8124

-The *Forward port* makes the trick: this is an illegal port that makes all access attempts result in an error: `502 Bad Gateway`.
+The *Forward port* makes the trick: this is an unused port that makes all access attempts result in an error: `502 Bad Gateway`.

 ### Host 2 - HTTPS access to password protected pages